Let me tell you something that threw me off when I first started learning about weddings in the U.S

 3. Give to your day-of coordinator or a trusted friend to hand out at the right moments.

-4. Add a handwritten note if you want to make it more personal.
+4. And add a handwritten note if you want to make it more personal.

 That’s okay.